liquidweb/doppler-base-perl/README.md

 Base perl container with specific CPAN modules installed for a project.

-The current procedure to add a module to this image is to add the module name to the POD in Snapshot.pm.
+To add a module to this image, add the module name to the POD in Snapshot.pm.